gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 In order to improve the plugin, contributions are welcome in the following areas:
 - Merging data coming from contact sensor and depth camera.
-As an initial step, the coherence of the information coming from both sensors could be checked.
-This would be a helpful heuristic used as a sanity check.
+As an initial step, the coherence of the information coming from both sensors could be checked using a heuristic.
 - A more realistic behaviour of the current sensor like noise, drift and hysteresis.
 - The extraction of higher level physical properties by image processing.